adobe-apiplatform/user-sync.py/docs/en/index.md

 ---
 layout: page
-title: User Sync Documentation
+title: About User Sync
+nav_link: About User Sync
+nav_level: 1
+nav_order: 1
 ---

-Welcome to the documentation center for [User Sync from Adobe](https://github.com/adobe-apiplatform/user-sync.py/releases/latest).
+Welcome to the documentation center for [User Sync from Adobe](https://github.com/adobe-apiplatform/user-sync.py).

 # What is User Sync?